sirrice/sirrice.github.io/researchmodel.md

 This section sets up the context of the model.
 For the good stuff, [jump to The Model](#themodel)

-### What's the goal?
+### The Goal

-Let's start by agreeing that the broad goal is to maximize the probability of some goodness measure in the world.
+Let us start by agreeing that the broad goal is to maximize the probability of some goodness measure in the world.

         P(good)